johngraham660/self-service-portal/content/posts/ocp_openshift_load_balancer.md

 categories: ops-service
 img: img-req.png
 date: 2018-10-13T15:44:23+01:00
-author: "John Graham [john.graham@sky.uk]"
+author: "Unix Production Support"
-draft: true
+draft: false
 ---
 Provision a new Openshift hosted Load Balancer, This will create a new HAProxy based load balancer service designed to load balance traffic to web services hosted outside of the cluster.